Information current as of Monday 19th October 2020

 Q) Is the clinic open?

-Q) Is the UVB body and hand & foot cabinet still available?
+Q) Is the UVB body booth and hand & foot cabinet still available?

 A) Yes, we recognise that in periods of stress and with the cooler weather approaching Melbourne, skin conditions like psoriasis, eczema, vitiligo and hives may flare.
 Hence we are keeping out UVB machines running.
-UVB is available for use with limited hours Monday to Friday of 10 am - 3 pm with strict sanitation between patients is being implemented.
-With a valid Medicare card, each UVB machine treatment is bulk billed and hence there is no cost to you for using our machines.
+UVB is available for use during normal hours Monday to Friday 8:30am - 4.30 pm with strict sanitation between patients is being implemented.
+With a valid Medicare card, each UVB machine treatment is Medicare bulk billed and hence there is no cost to you for using our machines.

 Q) What skin conditions would be suitable for TeleHealth?